MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-status-admin-center.md

 > [!Important]
 > This information relates to a preview feature that's available for early testing and use in a production environment.
 This feature is fully supported but it's still in active development and may receive substantial changes until it becomes generally available.

 The **Software updates** page in the [Microsoft 365 admin center](https://admin.microsoft.com) displays a high-level overview of the installation status for Microsoft 365 Apps and Windows updates in your environment.
-Security updates are typically released on the second Tuesday of each month and they help protect you from known vulnerabilities.
+[Quality updates](quality-updates.md) which contains security fixes are typically released on the second Tuesday of each month.
+Ensuring these updates are installed is important because they help protect you from known vulnerabilities.
 The **Software updates** page allows you to easily determine the overall update compliance for your devices.

 The **Software updates** page has following tabs to assist you in monitoring update status for your devices: